bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-3. Create an option set
+3. Create an option set.

 Next, you need to create an option set and add the option and values created in the previous steps to it.